40 S. Main St., Suite 2210

 At Harris Shelton since 2000, Mr. Ryder was previously delinquent tax attorney for Shelby County and an assistant county attorney, as well as a member of the Shelby County Home Rule Charter Commission.

-He served as General Counsel to the Republican National Committee from 2013-2017.
-He is Chairman of the Republican National Lawyers Association, where he was selected as Lawyer of the Year in 2016.
+He served as General Counsel to the Republican National Committee from 2013-2017 and as Chairman of the Republican National Lawyers Association from 2017-2018.
+In 2016, he was selected as the RNLA Lawyer of the Year.

 He has been recognized by Business Tennessee Magazine as being among the 101 Best Lawyers in Tennessee and has been listed in Best Lawyers since 1987.